dbt-labs/docs.getdbt.com/website/docs/guides/refactoring-legacy-sql.md

 title: Refactoring legacy SQL to dbt
 id: refactoring-legacy-sql
 description: This guide walks through refactoring a long SQL query (perhaps from a stored procedure) into modular dbt data models.
+displayText: Creating new materializations
+hoverSnippet: Learn how to refactoring a long SQL query into modular dbt data models.
+time_to_complete: '30 minutes'
+platform: 'dbt-cloud'
+icon: 'guides'
+hide_table_of_contents: true
+tags: ['SQL', 'legacy']
+level: 'Advanced'
+recently_updated: true
 ---

+## Introduction

 You may have already learned how to build dbt models from scratch.
 But in reality, you probably already have some queries or stored procedures that power analyses and dashboards, and now you’re wondering how to port those into dbt.

 There are two parts to accomplish this: migration and refactoring.
 In this guide we’re going to learn a process to help us turn legacy SQL code into modular dbt models.

 When migrating and refactoring code, it’s of course important to stay organized.
-We'll do this by following several steps (jump directly from the right sidebar):
+We'll do this by following several steps:

 1. Migrate your code 1:1 into dbt
 2. Implement dbt sources rather than referencing raw database tables